 - The interviewer wants to learn how you see yourself from other people’s viewpoints

-- To get information on how you can fit in the firm’s culture
+- To get information on how you can fit into the firm’s culture

 Interview questions related to ‘How would your co-workers describe your personality?’